liferay/lexicon-site/src/pages/docs/patterns/Forms/radio_check_toggle.md

 	</div>
 </div>

-## Toggle
+## Toggle Switch

-A toggle is an interface element that by its activation or deactivation provokes an immediate action in the screen.
+A toggle switch is an interface element that, by its activation or deactivation, provokes an immediate action on the screen.

 ![switch default state](../../../images/SwitchLabelOn.jpg)

 ### States

-A switch can be in one of these four different status:
+A switch can be in one of four different states:

 | State | Definition |
 | ----- | ---------- |